Emperor Go-Mizunoo: Events

 Prince Masahito became emperor following the abdication of his emperor-father.
 The succession (the senso) was considered to have been received by the new monarch; and shortly thereafter, Emperor Go-Mizunoo is said to have acceded (the sokui).
 A distinct act of senso is unrecognized prior to Emperor Tenji; and all sovereigns except Jitō, Yōzei, Go-Toba, and Fushimi have senso and sokui in the same year until the reign of Emperor Go-Murakami.
 The events during Go-Mizunoo's lifetime shed some light on his reign.
 The years correspond with a period in which Tokugawa Hidetada and Tokugawa Iemitsu were leaders at the pinnacle of the Tokugawa shogunate.

-On 29 June 1596, who would be known posthumously as Go-Minzunoo, was born.
-Toyotomi Hideyori came to Miyako to visit the former-Shōgun Tokugawa Ieyasu on 20 May 1610 (Keichō 15, 27th day of the 3rd month); the same day, Go-Yōzei announced his intention to renounce the throne.
+On 29 June 1596, Masahito, who would be known posthumously as Go-Mizunoo, was born.
+Toyotomi Hideyori came to Miyako to visit the former Shōgun Tokugawa Ieyasu on 20 May 1610 (Keichō 15, 27th day of the 3rd month); the same day, Go-Yōzei announced his intention to renounce the throne.
 Following the abdication during the 26th year of Go-Yōzei-tennō's reign (後陽成天皇二十六年) on 9 May 1611 (Keichō 16), 16-year-old Go-Mizunoo became Emperor.
 The Siege of Osaka, during which Shōgun Tokugawa Hidetada vanquished Toyotomi Hideyori and set fire to Osaka Castle, occurred in 1614 (Keichō 19).
 He returned to Edo for the winter.

 A strong earthquake struck on 26 November 1614 (Keichō 19, 25th day of the 10th month).
 A great bell for Daibutsu Temple in Kyoto was cast, also in that year.
 The Osaka Summer Battle began in 1615 (Keichō 20).
-Tokugawa Ieyasu and his son, Shōgun Hidetada, marched again to Osaka Castle(Genna 1), which was captured and burned.
+Tokugawa Ieyasu and his son, Shōgun Hidetada, marched again to Osaka Castle (Genna 1), which was captured and burned.
 Hideyori was thought to have died by suicide but his body was never found.
 It was rumored he had fled to Satsuma, where a refuge had been prepared for him in advance.
 Ieyasu died at Suruga the following year (Genna 2, 17th day of the 4th month) and Former-Emperor Go-Yōzei died in 1617 (Genna 3, 26th day of the 8th month).
 Go-Yōzei was buried at the North Fukakusa Burial Mound (深草北陵, Fukakusa no Kita no Misasagi).
 Tokugawa Masako, daughter of Shōgun Hidetada, entered the palace as a consort of the emperor and the two married (Genna 6).
 A number of severe fires broke out in Kyoto during April 1620 (Genna 6).